-John Robertson’s most recent commercial project is paintings for the new MLB Atlanta Braves stadium opening in April 2017 and the remodel of the NFL Green Bay Packers stadium opening in July 2017.
+John Robertson’s most recent commercial project is paintings for the new MLB Atlanta Braves stadium opened in April 2017 and the remodel of the NFL Green Bay Packers stadium opened in July 2017.
 He has created work for the Minnesota Vikings Football Stadium ( U.S. Bank Stadium ) in Minneapolis, Minnesota, opening summer of 2016.
 He also created five large-scale paintings for the new San Francisco 49ers, Levi Stadium.
 Sports Artist John Robertson has created art for Fox Sports, Fox Sports Net, Prudential Sports Arena (at the time home of the New Jersey Nets and the New Jersey Devils), the Amway Sports Arena, Orlando Florida home of the Orlando Magic and various other commercial projects.
 He has also created a number of images for private clients.John’s regular website is: http://www.StreetCredibleArt.com

 About Sports Artist John Robertson

 There is an intriguing article about the sports artist John Robertson from the Los Angeles Times written by the Pulitzer Prize winning columnist Al Martinez.
 It was published in the Los Angeles Times, front page, Southern California Living Section E, Thursday, July 19, 2001.
 Although the column was written s number of years ago it certainly captures the essence of John.